Numerical approximation of viscous contact problems applied to glacial sliding: Discussion and conclusions

 \section{Discussion and conclusions}

 In this work, we have presented a novel numerical method for solving viscous contact problems by formulating the Stokes variational inequality as a mixed problem with Lagrange multipliers.
 We have also introduced a numerical scheme for the advection equation specifically designed to ensure both stability and coherence with the contact conditions of the Stokes problem.
 This combination leads to a robust and simple method for solving viscous contact problems.
+Although we have only applied our method to the problem of subglacial cavitation, it can be extended to the ice-ocean grounding line problem.
 In Section \ref{sec:steady-sliding} we have used this method to compute steady cavity configurations.
 In particular, we have validated the numerical method by comparing our results over bedrocks with small amplitudes to the linearised approach in \citet{fowler1986} and \citet{schoof2005} and we have reconstructed steady sliding laws for different values of the parameter $n$ in Glen's law \eqref{eq:glens-law}.
-Finally, in Section \ref{sec:unsteady-sliding}, we have explored the temporal evolution of cavities under unsteady effective pressures and its effect on glacial sliding.